bcrowell/dorcas/README.md

             Defaults to something reasonable.

 * adjust_size - An additional scaling factor to match the seed font to the image.
 Default: 1.

+* guess_dpi - An initial estimate of the resolution in dots per inch.
+Default: 300.

+* guess_font_size - An initial estimate of the font size in points.
+Default: 12.

 # Portability